DAKKAboi/DAKKAboi/README.md

 - 👋 Hi, I’m @DAKKAboi
 - 👀 I’m interested in physics
-- 🌱 I’m currently learning C++ usinc learncpp.com
+- 🌱 I’m currently learning C++ using learncpp.com, and a bit of python too
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me T_E_D@outlook.com